 You will meet with Vincent Rivera to go over the case discussing your options and the strategy that is going to be taken once at trial.
 He will examine all possible evidence, research past judicial decisions and interview witnesses connected to your case.

 He will the present his opening argument, present evidence, address the judge and interview and cross examine witnesses.
 At the end of the case Vincent will present a compelling closing argument.

 If you or a loved has been charged with a crime call Vincent Rivera immediately at 913-210-0844 for a free consultation.
-Criminal charges can be serious and life altering so don’t hesitate to contact Vincent right away call 913-210-0844
+Criminal charges can have serious consequences and be life altering.
+Do not hesitate to call Vinnie right away at 913-210-0844